Thomas Blackshear: Career

-Blackshear also created video game box art, including for Karateka (1984).

 A touring exhibit of his Black Heritage works premiered in 1992 at the Smithsonian Institution's National Museum of American History.
 Blackshear also illustrated the USPS book I Have A Dream: A Collection of Black Americans on U.S. Postage Stamps (1991).

 Multiple pieces of Blackshear's artwork serve as the cover art for American rock band The Killers's sixth studio album Imploding the Mirage (2020) and its singles.
 Blackshear's original oil paintings in the Western Nouveau genre similar to “Dance of the Wind and Storm” and the other pieces used for The Killers's album can be found at the Broadmoor Galleries in Colorado Springs.
+Blackshear also created video game box art, including Karateka (1984).